Home | Volume 48 | Article number 91

 Authors' contributions Up Down

 Thomas Albert conducted literature searches, designed the study, and analyzed the data; Stéphane Guero, Clément Deranque, and Pascal Rousseau participated in the development of the protocol; Thomas Albert wrote the first draft of the manuscript.
-All authors reviewed, edited the manuscript, read, and approved the final version of this manuscript.
+All authors reviewed and edited the manuscript.
+They equally read and approved the final version of this manuscript.

 Figures Up Down

-Figure 2: surgical procedure: A) lateral left thoracic incision (measured at 8 cm); B) harvesting of the combined free flap of muscle-sparing latissimus dorsi (MSLD) and serratus anterior (SA); C) positioning and arteriovenous anastomoses of the flap
+Figure 2: surgical procedure: A) lateral left thoracic incision (measured at 8 cm); B) harvesting of the combined free flap of muscle-sparing latissimus dorsi and serratus anterior; C) positioning and arteriovenous anastomoses of the flap

 Figure 4: podoscopic exam, the black crosses represent the weight-bearing bony points and the green area represents the footprint: A) at 3 months; B) at 1 year (note the absence of anteromedial weight-bearing bony point at 1 month and its return at 1 year after surgery)